What Is A Health And Safety Management System

 Involve Workers in the Process

 Frontline employees often spot hazards and inefficiencies that managers miss.
-Still, create forums for feedback, such as safety committees or anonymous suggestion boxes.
+Create forums for feedback, such as safety committees or anonymous suggestion boxes.
 When workers feel heard, they’re more likely to adopt policies and report issues proactively.
 Their insights can also reveal practical gaps in procedures, leading to smarter, more usable safety measures.

-use Technology Thoughtfully
+apply Technology Thoughtfully

 Celebrate Success, Not Just Compliance